 When we arrive in Tsumago we will be pleasantly rewarded with a town which looks virtually untouched for centuries.
 Tsumago is a traditional post town that welcomed visitors on the path to and from Tokyo.
 It is one of the best-preserved post towns in Japan and is like visiting an open-air museum.
-We will check in at our hotel and then you are free to explore the area or take in a late lunch on your own.
+We will check in at our hotel and then you are free to explore the area.

-Ryokan and Minshuku are traditional Japanese hotels that are still in use today, and we will be staying at one to sleep on the tatami floor and eat just as explorers did in ages bygone.
-As is tradition the washroom will be down the hall and you will most likely have to get your own futon out of the closet.
+Ryokan and Minshuku are traditional Japanese hotels that are still in use today.
+We will sleep on the tatami floor and eat just as explorers did in bygone ages.
+As is tradition, the washroom will be down the hall and you will most likely have to pull out your own futon out of the closet.
 In the past, our groups have had to be located in two Minshuku… There will however, be a guide in both as staying at a smaller - family run - Minshuku just has to be experienced.

-We are in for a treat this evening as we will be offered a home cooked meal right where you are sleeping, and our own private onsen to help relieve our road weary feet.
-Who knows – we might even get a game in or two this night… We might want to try Osprey’s Sakura or Samurai Gardener…
+We are in for a treat this evening as we will be offered a home cooked meal right where we are sleeping, and our own private onsen to help relieve our road weary feet.
+We do recommend that you be off to bed early tonight as tomorrow is a huge day…

 Dr T’s Take: This should be a superb day.
 The hike is spectacular, and we may have some fall colours.
 Most tourists don’t notice the small details and the tiny shrines to important local gods – I know where they are!